Judge: Mediator will sort claims in Florida condo collapse

 The intent is for an agreement to be reached on distribution of money from the planned sale of the Champlain Towers South site in Surfside, Florida, plus insurance payouts and any lawsuit proceeds.

-“I want to get this started,” Hanzman said.
+“I want to get this started,” Miami-Dade Circuit Judge Michael Hanzman said at a hearing.
 “The last thing I want to see is victims fighting over the (money) allocation.
 That would be a shame.”

 Several attorneys compared the Florida collapse to the difficult task of assigning value to human life versus property losses and other claims after the 9/11 terror attacks.
 That process, overseen by attorney Kenneth Feinberg, has now become the Netflix film “Worth” starring Michael Keaton as Feinberg and is based on Feinberg’s own book.